Jaspersoft/js-visualize-components/readmes/CONTRIBUTING-community.md

 6. Run the full test suite, and ensure that all tests pass.

 7. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
-   Adherence to these conventions is necessary because release notes are automatically generated from these messages.

    ```shell
    git commit --all
    ```

-   Note: the optional commit `--all` command line option will automatically "add" and "rm" edited files.

 8. Push your branch to GitHub: